 Iowa property owners have a legal responsibility to provide adequate security to visitors, guests, customers, and others who are lawfully on their property.
 Adequate security means different things to different property owners.
 For example, the security needed in Des Moines hotel is different from the security needed on a rural farm; yet, both the hotel and the farm must have reasonable security measures in place to prevent attacks.
 If they do not have adequate security and you are injured in an attack on that property, then you may be able to recover damages.

 You are going to have to take action in order to recover damages from an Iowa property owner after an attack.
 However, you don’t have to take that action alone.
-For more than four decades, our experienced personal injury lawyers have been helping people get the fair and just recoveries that they deserve.
+For more than five decades, our experienced personal injury lawyers have been helping people get the fair and just recoveries that they deserve.
 Please download our FREE report, Negligent Security: What You Need to Know About It, and please browse this site for more detailed information about Iowa negligent security claims.

 Negligent Security Incidents Can Occur on Any Type of Property